puppetlabs/puppetlabs-kubernetes/README.md

 If you run this command agian, all the values will be re generated, including the certificates and tokens.

-You can then take the hiera file and add it to your control repo or version control (git, svn) and ship it via your cd process to your Pupet server.
+You can then take the hiera file and add it to your control repo or version control (git, svn) and ship it via your cd process to your Puppet server.

 If you don't want to use this tool and want to configure the module from scratch all the params are listed in the [init.pp file](https://github.com/puppetlabs/puppetlabs-kubernetes/blob/master/manifests/init.pp)

 ### Beginning with kubernetes

 Once you have your hiera file that we created in the steps above we only have 3 paramaters to add to a node.
 They are

 ### Bootstrap Controller

 A bootstrap controller is the node a cluster will use to add cluster addons (ie kube dns, cluster role bindings etc) After the cluster is bootstrapped the bootstrap controller becomes a normal controller.